OliverHeward/hewy-forms-js/README.md

   placeholder:
     "By submitting this form you agree to the processing of your data.", // defines text to appear alongside checkbox
   class: ["form-checkbox", "terms"], // note the use of array class here
-  id: "formCheckbox", // note the use of array ID here
+  id: "formCheckbox", // custom id
   name: "terms", // defines name for $_POST
   required: true, // defines whether this element requires Validation })